Melandel/what-to-do-in-life/README.md

 > Apply when recognizing situations

 * When feeling low, have a default resourcing activity that can be done alone to distract mind positively

+## People are not at my disposal
+> Being in a situation of immediate distress does not justify that people who love me should make themselve available for me

+* That's right.
+The path is to be walked alone - others may join for the duration they wish, but one cannot depend on them